alshakh/Graveyard/labs/labspec.md

 The difference between Compount and a SingleAtom is "atoms":[...] property

-properties with _ prefix is customProperty :::: should always check if declared before using if (typeof v === 'undefined') v = 2; for two reasons :
+properties with _ prefix is customProperty :::: if want to use backup property for a molecule, you MUST provide a backup properties.
-	1) could be not declared => error
-	2) choose a default value if not declared

 Current implementation does not allow name duplication in const names in Compounds and Bonded Atom